driessenslucas/researchproject/README.md

 This project explores the feasibility of transferring a trained Reinforcement Learning (RL) agent from a virtual environment to the real world, focusing on navigating a maze with a remote-controlled (RC) car.

+## Abstract

+In this research project, I delve into the fascinating realm of artificial intelligence, specifically focusing on reinforcement learning (RL) and its application in real-world scenarios.
+The crux of our investigation revolves around the challenging question: "Is it possible to transfer a trained RL agent from a simulation to the real world?"
+This inquiry is particularly examined in the context of maze navigation.

+Our research is partitioned into three pivotal sub-questions, which collectively aim to create a comprehensive understanding of the process.
+Firstly, I explore the various virtual environments available for training a virtual RF-car, seeking the most effective platform for our purposes.
+Secondly, I delve into identifying the most suitable reinforcement learning techniques for this specific application, considering factors like efficiency, adaptability, and real-world applicability.
+Lastly, the research seeks to bridge the gap between simulation and reality, investigating the practicality and challenges involved in this transition.

+Through this study, I aspire to contribute significantly to the field of AI and robotics, offering insights and methodologies that could potentially advance the implementation of RL in real-world applications.
+The outcomes of this research could have far-reaching implications, not only in robotics but also in areas where simulation-based training is crucial.

 ### Main Research Question

 > Is it possible to transfer a trained RL-agent from a simulation to the real world? (case: maze)